 Water to mix

 3. Meanwhile, make the suet dumplings.
 Place all the ingredients in a mixing bowl and mix with enough water to make a soft, but manageable, dough and then form into 8 dumplings.
 Remove the casserole from the oven and place the dumplings on top of the gravy.
-Replace the lid and put the casserole on the shelf on the floor of the roasting oven for 20-30 minutes, until the dumplings have risen.
+Replace the lid and put the casserole on the shelf on the floor of the roasting oven or oven on R8 setting for 20-30 minutes, until the dumplings have risen.

 Conventional cooking: Fry off the vegetables and chops on the hotplate.
 Bring the casserole contents to the boil on the hotplate then transfer to the oven at 150ºC (300ºF), fan oven 130ºC, Gas Mark 2 for about 1½ hours.
 Turn the oven up to 200ºC (400ºF), fan oven 180ºC, Gas Mark 6.
 Place the dumplings on top of the casserole contents, replace the lid and return to the oven for 20-30 minutes, until the dumplings have risen.